 In June 2017 the US Food and Drug Administration (FDA) approved generic Truvada production by Teva Pharmaceuticals.
-This announcement was greeted with excitement by HIV and AIDS advocates, it was clear most were seeing a $50 price tab for 30 day supply of Truvada.
+This announcement was greeted with excitement by HIV and AIDS advocates, it was clear most were seeing a $50 price tab for a 30 day supply of Truvada.
 More than a year after the FDA announcement the much anticipated generic Truvada is still not available on the US market.
 The question that I keep asking myself is; what is holding things up?
 After a few checks it became clear what was holding back this generic medication.
 The patent on emtricitabine the other drug paired with Tenofovir in Truvada expires in November, 2020.

 The drug Emtricitabine has a really long history going as far bask as 1995 when its sister drug Lamivudine (GlaxoSmithKline) was approved by the FDA.
 In 1997 GSK combined AZT with Lamivudine to develop Combivir the first fixed drug combination for HIV.
 This opened the door on a solution for a problem that many healthcare providers had been grappling with and continue to grapple with today; medication adherence.
-Today anecdotal experience and research both suggest that reducing dosing complexity with fixed dose combinations improve adherence.
-The initial success of Combivir lead to a rapid evolution of fixed dose HIV medications.
+Today anecdotal experience and research both suggest that reducing dosing complexity with fixed dose combinations improves adherence.
+The initial success of Combivir led to a rapid evolution of fixed dose HIV medications.

 Abbott Laboratories followed with Kaletra and for many years these two drugs held the market.
 I still occasionally see a few patients still on Combivir and Kaletra for their ART (Antiretroviral Therapy) regimen.
 Tenofovir was approved by FDA in October 2001 but combined tablets were king and Gilead needed to get into the game quickly.
-The company thus developed a “me too” drug to attach to Tenofovir and boom Emtricitabine was born in July 2003 apparently to get Gilead into the game with its first fixed dose combination.
-A year after FDA approval for Emtricitabine which only differs from Lamivudine by one side chain Truvada was approved by the FDA in 2004.
+The company thus developed a “me too” drug to attach to Tenofovir, and boom Emtricitabine was born in July 2003 apparently to get Gilead into the game with its first fixed dose combination.
+A year after FDA approval for Emtricitabine which only differs from Lamivudine by one side chain, Truvada was approved by the FDA in 2004.
 Today Gilead holds the HIV drug market with more than 7 such combinations.

 On account of this pharmaceutical market competition even though the patent for Tenofovir run out in 2017 Gilead still holds the patent for Emtricitabine till 11/4/2020.
 On this account generic Truvada cannot be sold in the United States until that time.
 In Canada though Gilead has struck a secret deal with Teva Pharmaceuticals to sell generic Truvada.
 The terms of this deal are not currently known.

 In Ontario Canada Tenofovir/Emtricitabine is available as a generic agent and is covered by the province for PrEP.
-The cost for self pay patients $400 still not affordable but a bargain compared to $1678 for Truvada in US.
+The cost for self pay patients at $400 is still not affordable but a bargain compared to $1678 for Truvada in US.
 Internationally though Truvada is available for about $70 – 500 annually mostly due to agreements that pharmaceutical companies have made with Gilead.
 Hopefully things are going to be resolved eventually to ensure that access to this medication is available more widely at a price that most can afford.

-Currently though I would advise patients who require Truvada but cannot afford the copay to explore using clinical sites such as federally qualified health centers (FQHCs) where they can obtain cheaper medications through the 340B Pharmacy Program.
+Currently though I would advise patients who require Truvada but cannot afford the copay to explore using clinical sites such as federally qualified health centers (FQHCs) where they can obtain cheaper medications through the 340B Pharmacy Programs.
 Gilead also still has its own patient assistance program for which providers and patients can apply if they meet eligibility.